jachan056/NBA-Data-Analysis-Project-SQL-/README.md

 ### Set-Up Sqlite
 1. Go to the official sqlite website at https://sqlite.org/download.html to download sqlite for windows.
 Make sure to pick the zip file with "sqlite-tools-aaa-bbb-ccccccc.zip" that matches your operating system in the source code section.
 2. Set-up your sqlite by unzipping the folder and going through the installation process by running the sqlite3 file.
+3. Whenever you run any code on sqlite3, make sure to run the application named "sqlite3".

 ### Running Sqlite on Terminal
 1. Open up terminal and type sqlite3 to activate your sqlite environment on your terminal.